 Where Does That Leave Us

 The original purpose of this article was to throw in the towel and admit defeat, but as I was getting the materials together, I’ve already come up with a couple of new ideas that need to be explored.
-But the busiest part of our art festival season is now upon us and the rainy season doesn’t start in South Florida until around June, so this is not the rainbow of promise, but one of hope.
+But the busiest part of our art festival season is now upon us, and the rainy season doesn’t start in South Florida until around June, so this is not the rainbow of promise but one of hope (and if you have a photograph of a nighttime rainbow, please send it).
 Stay tuned.
-(And if you have a photograph of a nighttime rainbow, please send it.)
 Thanks.